sejaldua/beautiful-soups/README.md

 Once I read a few Medium articles and got the basic gist of it, I wanted to put my newly acquired knowledge to the test.
 I needed inspiration for a project that would let me apply the tools I had just read about.
 The first data vis project that I thought would be interesting was essentially a geography / population density project, but, c'mon...
 BORING!
 Instead, it occurred to me that my inspiration was sitting right in front of me.
 So, alas, I was set to embark on my one week project called `beautiful-soups` because soups are just that: beautiful.

+I quickly found a website that would be ideal for scraping purposes.
+It had the nutritional breakdown--fats, carbs, proteins, calories, and much more--of 67 soups.
+Yeah, you best believe I am not going to waste a single second manually entering all that data into a spreadsheet.

+This is what the web table looks like.
+Feel free to visit the actual site https://www.fatsecret.com/calories-nutrition/food/soup

+!(soup website)[webpage_photo.png]